Go back

 Scalability Limitations

 Scaling from prototype to production usually means moving from 1 GPU to 4-8 GPUs.
-This is where A100s and H100s shine.
-They’re designed for efficient multi-GPU scaling with NVLink and high memory bandwidth.
+This is where A100s and H100s shine, as they're designed for efficient multi-GPU scaling with NVLink and high memory bandwidth.
+Choosing the right hardware is the first step to avoid multi-GPU training bottlenecks.

 Framework Compatibility